How does Bedrock work?

 ✓ Once placed in the correct block, students progress through a variety of topics (between 10 and 14 in each block), experiencing engaging, language-rich fiction and non-fiction texts that expand their knowledge of the world as well as their vocabulary.
 Subjects range from hot air ballooning, Galileo and sea creatures in Block 3, to the climate crisis, Charles Dickens and social media in Block 11.

 ✓ Each topic consists of six 15-20 minute lessons, plus a pre- and post-test to track students’ progress.
 Learners make optimum progress when they complete two lessons each week – at school, at home, or a combination.
-To ensure new vocabulary is retained in long-term memory, teachers can set our spaced learning algorithm at 12, 24 or 48 hours between lessons.
+To ensure new vocabulary is retained in long-term memory, teachers can set our spaced learning algorithm at a rate which is most suited to their learners.

 ✓ Every lesson is human narrated to engage students and enable them to both hear and read words in context.